Travel Guide to Hiking the 2-day Inca Trail to Machu Picchu, Peru

 It was a moment none of us will soon forget.

-The steep meandering road leading up to Machu Picchu, Peru
+The meandering road leading up to Machu Picchu in Peru is best described as super serpentine and steep!

 After getting our first glimpse of Machu Picchu, there was still some work left to be done.